drbitboy/OptimizeDiagishIDLMatrixMultiply/README.md

-Optimize a matix multiply in IDL for a diagonally symmetric matrix.
+Optimize a matrix multiply in IDL for a special matrix.

 Support files for a question on stackoverflow.com.